seohsirk/next-supabase-ai-template/README.md

 This version uses Turborepo to manage multiple packages in a single repository.

 **This project is currently under development.
-Please wait for the stable release before using it in production.**
+Please wait for the stable release before using it in production.
+It will undergo big changes and improvements.**

 ### Roadmap